-How To Measure PR: The Definitive Guide
+How To “Do” PR: The Beginner’s Guide

 Working in PR means wearing a lot of hats.
-One day you might be hosting an event, the next curating a viral social media presence, measuring PR campaigns, or just calling a list of journalists with a press release.
+One day you might be hosting an event, the next curating a viral social media presence, measuring PR campaigns, analysing your PR dashboard or just calling a list of journalists with a press release.
 This is one of the many things PRs love about their jobs – no two days are ever the same, but it’s not always easy to shapeshift day in, day out.

 Having a community within the PR industry can be a lifesaver.
 Following other PRs on social media offers support and inspiration (and sometimes benchmarks) in a world where it can sometimes feel like you’re shouting into the void.